MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Main Experiments

-\emph{Dataset and Model Selection. } We evaluate our defense on CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} dataset.
+\emph{Dataset Selection.} We evaluate our defense on CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} datasets.
 CIFAR-10 contains 60,000 images (with size $3 \times 32 \times 32$) with 10 classes, including 50,000 training samples and 10,000 testing samples.
-ImageNet is a large-scale dataset and we use its subset containing 20 random classes for simplicity and efficiency.
+ImageNet is a large-scale dataset and we use its subset, which contains 20 random classes for simplicity and efficiency.
 Each class of the subset contains 500 samples (with size $3 \times 224 \times 224$) for training and 50 samples for testing.
-Following the settings of \cite{maini2021dataset}, we use the WideResNet \cite{zagoruyko2016wide} and ResNet \cite{he2016deep} as the victim model on CIFAR-10 and ImageNet, respectively.

-\emph{Training Settings. } For the CIFAR-10 dataset, the training is conducted based on the open-source codes$\footnote{\url{https://github.com/kuangliu/pytorch-cifar}}$.
-Specifically, both victim model and benign model are trained for 200 epochs with SGD optimizer and an initial learning rate of 0.1, momentum of 0.9, weight decay of 5 $\times 10^{-4}$, and batch size of 128.
+\emph{Training Settings.} For the CIFAR-10 dataset, the training is conducted based on the open-source codes$\footnote{\url{https://github.com/kuangliu/pytorch-cifar}}$.
+Specifically, both the victim model and benign model are trained for 200 epochs with SGD optimizer and an initial learning rate of 0.1, momentum of 0.9, weight decay of 5 $\times 10^{-4}$, and batch size of 128.
 We decay the learning rate with the cosine decay schedule \cite{loshchilov2016sgdr} without a restart.
-We also use data augmentation techniques including random crop and resize (with random flip).
+We also use data augmentation techniques, including random crop and resize (with random flip).
 For the ImageNet dataset, both the victim model and benign model are trained for 200 epochs with SGD optimizer and an initial learning rate of 0.001, momentum of 0.9, weight decay of $1 \times 10^{-4}$, and batch size of 32.
 The learning rate is decreased by a factor of 10 at epoch 150.
 All training processes are performed on a single GeForce GTX 1080 Ti GPU.